Table of Contents

-There is already golang based PAM modules available https://pkg.go.dev/github.com/msteinert/pam but this didn't serve my purpose wherein I can develop a PAM module with my own way of authentication
+There are already pre-existing golang based PAM modules out there, but none of them serve my purpose for developing a PAM module with a unique authentication method.

 Important PAM stack functions